Charged gravastar model in $f(T)$ gravity admitting conformal motion: Solutions of the field equations in three different regions of the gravastar

+Charge $E$ is inversely proportional to $r$ and it does not depend on $\tilde{\psi_0}$.
+The charged density $\sigma$ depends on $\tilde{\psi_0}$ and inversely proportional to $r$. \\ Next we obtain the active gravitational mass $M(r)$ as,

-Since $r\rightarrow 0$ implies $M(r)\rightarrow 0$, active gravitational mass $M(r)$ does not face singularity at the center.
-Using the upper bound on $\tilde{\psi_0}$ as mentioned above we get $M(r)>\frac{5ar}{12}>0$ (since eqn. (\ref{e11}) verifies that $a$ is positive.).
-So gravitational mass function is positive inside the interior of the charged gravastar.
+As $M(r)$ approaches to zero when $r\rightarrow 0$ , the active gravitational mass $M(r)$ does not face central singularity.
+Using the upper bound on $\tilde{\psi_0}$ as mentioned above, we get a lower bound of $M(r)$ as, $M(r)>\frac{5ar}{12}$ and at the same time it is clear that gravitational mass function is positive inside the interior of the charged gravastar since eqn. (\ref{e11}) verifies that `a' is positive.